 Advancing Biomedical Research in The Low-Resource Settingadmin

-First, there should be organizational bodies that supervise co-operation and collaboration among research professionals in the same country and their counterparts worldwide.
-Medical, pharmaceutical, veterinary, nursing and other biological sciences research professionals should have convenient and reality-based organizational infrastructure that helps them to orchestrate their efforts and to get maximum benefit of their already limited resources.
-For these bodies to be effective and productive, they should be managed and monitored by independent scientific organization.
+First, organizational bodies should supervise cooperation and collaboration among research professionals in the same country and their counterparts worldwide.
+Medical, pharmaceutical, veterinary, nursing, and other biological sciences research professionals should have convenient and reality-based organizational infrastructure that helps them orchestrate their efforts and get the maximum benefit from their already limited resources.
+For these bodies to be effective and productive, they should be managed and monitored by an independent scientific organization.

 Second, there is no effective research without meticulous planning.
-A national research agenda that considers the national needs, priorities and limitations is the cornerstone of research progress particularity with limited financial resources.
+A national research plan that considers the national needs, priorities, and limitations is the cornerstone of research progress, particularly with limited financial resources.

-Fourth, community integration in the planning and implementation of biomedical research doesn’t only provide positive cultural and social environment but may also provide financial and political support.
+Fourth, community integration in the planning and implementation of biomedical research provides a positive cultural and social environment and may also offer financial and political support.

 Fifth, updated and flexible training programs are of paramount importance to keep the research community aware and prepared for the continuously emerging trends in all fields and aspects of biomedical research.

 As a biomedical researcher, what are your ideas?